 Ultimately, we have to give any resulting friendships to the Lord.
 Sometimes, we can’t explain why someone doesn’t want to be our friend.
 You can only ask someone over so many times before you need to back off and be respectful of their space.
 One time I was really sad when I had difficulty helping my son connect with some boys that he really liked.
 I tried unsuccessfully to get the boys together (with and without mom, during the summer or on the weekends).
 It made me sad, because I would have loved to be friends with the mom, too, but it wasn’t what God had for us or them.
 It’s easy to blame myself or feel guilty for these failed friendship attempts.
-When I can’t reasons for a friendship that doesn’t work, I and my children can trust our loving shepherd to work out these things for his glory.
+When I can’t find an explanation for a friendship that doesn’t work, I and my children can trust our loving shepherd to work out these things for his glory.

 There is pain when we realize we are not wanted in a space, but God is always present.
 He is a faithful friend.
 I pray that in these lonely times, my children and I can sing “What a friend we have in Jesus!
 All our sins and griefs to bear!
 What a privilege to carry everything to him in prayer.”